George Mason University in Virginia has revealed that a malware intrusion on its travel subsidy website has affected 4,400 students and staff.

 In response, the university launched an internal investigation and is now offering a one-year membership with online identity protection service ProtectMyID.

-“After completing a thorough analysis, the company found no evidence that any information in the TS application was accessed or viewed by an unauthorized individual,” said the notice letter.
+“After completing a thorough analysis, the company found no evidence that any information in the TS application was accessed or viewed by an unauthorized individual,” said.
 “However, the company could not rule out unauthorized access.”

 The university hasn’t provided any more information regarding a possible follow up investigation.